Youniwemi/aiify/readme.txt

 = Is this plugin compatible with WooCommerce =

-Yes, you'll be able to use Aiify Blocks with WooCommerce.
+Yes, you'll be able to use Aiify with WooCommerce.
 You can utilize it to enhance your product descriptions effortlessly, leveraging its capabilities to craft captivating and compelling product descriptions.

 = What is Ollama =